L-log-concavity and a proof of the conjecture of Lam, Postnikov and Pylyavskyy: Acknowledgements

 The invention of skeps was spurred by a conversation with Son Nguyen where Nguyen noted that, in most combinatorial models for $c_{\lambda \mu}^{\nu}$, the term $\lambda_i$ is ``far from" $\mu_i$, making it hard to use the hypothesis $\lambda+\mu = \lambda' + \mu'$.
 Nguyen and Pylyavskyy's ``shuffle tableaux"~\cite{NguyenPylavskyy, NguyenNguyenWoodruff} are another attempt to solve this problem.
 The author suspects that there are deeper relations between skeps and shuffle tableaux.

 The author thanks Mathoverflow users Ambrose Rutherford and Will Sawin, as described in Remarks~\ref{ThankRutherford} and~\ref{ThankSawin}.
+The author thanks Tuong Le for pointing out that the issue in Corollary~1 was addressed incorrectly in an earlier version.
 ChatGPT told the author that Condition~(0) in Theorem~\ref{EquivalentLConvexSetDefinitions} was called ``L-convexity", and provided a mostly correct proof of Theorem~\ref{PointCountLConcave} for $M=2$, but it also told the author that Theorem~\ref{PointCountLConcave} was false for $M \geq 3$.
 The author thanks Allen Knutson, Kazuo Murota and Pavlo Pylavskyy for helpful comments on this manuscript.

 The author was supported in part by NSF grant DMS-2246570.